-Country National fire safety goals and strategies Ireland At the time of the study, the objectives were implicit and were: Prevention of loss of life, with a particular focus on preventing multi-fatality causalities in buildings to which the public have access; Protection of state and national infrastructure (e.g. airport, hospital) from loss/damage or disruption of vital economic activity (e.g. tourist industry.
-IT plant) by fire.
-The principal current strategies are: To get fire safety advice to target audiences; To ensure that design of new buildings takes proper account of fire safety; To ensure that "persons in control" of different categories of premises are aware of their responsibilities, and how they can discharge these; To undertake inspections of different types These may be as the three "E's of fire safety - Engineer the building, Educate the users and Enforce on those with responsibility.
-Norway National goals in the area of fire and explosion prevention are: Zero fires and explosion in general and in connection with transport of dangerous goods where many fatalities in one single event may occur (i.e. more than 4 fatalities); The average number of fatalities in fires in dwellings shall be reduced considerably compared to the average level for the period 199501999 (average 53); Zero fires with loss of irreplaceable national cultural heritage Netherlands The general goals for fire safety are: The risk of users of building, fire personnel and other assistance personnel, become a victim due to fire has to be reasonably small; · · · · · · · · · · · · · · · · · · ·
+- a.
+Prevention of loss of life, with a particular focus on preventing multi-fatality causalities in buildings to which the public have access; - b.
+Protection of state and national infrastructure (e.g. airport, hospital) from loss/damage or disruption of vital economic activity (e.g. tourist industry.
+IT plant) by fire. - c.
+To get fire safety advice to target audiences; - d.
+To ensure that design of new buildings takes proper account of fire safety; - e.
+To ensure that "persons in control" of different categories of premises are aware of their responsibilities, and how they can discharge these; - f.
+To undertake inspections of different types - g.
+These may be as the three "E's of fire safety Engineer the building, Educate the users and Enforce on those with responsibility; - h.
+Significantly reduce number of fires and explosion in general and in connection with transport of dangerous goods where many fatalities in one single event may occur; - i.
+The average number of fatalities in fires in dwellings shall be reduced considerably compared to the average level for the period; and - j.
+Significantly reduce number of fires with loss of irreplaceable national cultural heritage;